dmorse/pscf/doc/user-man/script.rst

 ITERATE
 -------

-The ITERATE block reads in variables required by our iteration algorithm, and attempts to iteratively solve the SCFT equations for one set of input parameters.
+The ITERATE command causes the program to read in an input omega file and attempts to iteratively solve the SCFT equations for one set of input parameters.
+The name of the input file is given by concatenating the input_prefix and the string `omega'.
+This section must precede any SWEEP or RESPONSE section.

   ========= ============= =====================================================
   Variable  Type          Description